go-swagger/go-swagger/README.md

 * Middlewares:
   * routing
   * validation
+* Validation based on the swagger spec
+* Typed JSON Schema implementation

 ## Planned:
-* Generate validations based on the swagger spec
-* Later it will also know how to generate those specifications from your source code.
+* Security middleware
 * Generate a stub api based on a swagger spec
 * Generate a client from a swagger spec
-* Build a full swagger spec by inspecting your source code and embedding it in a go file.